 Step 3 — Plan your test

-- Find our Lisle testing location.
-Testing is available at our Lisle clinic, Monday — Friday, 8:00AM — 4:00PM.
+- Find a testing location.
+Testing is available at all Duly Health and Care Labs or at our conveniently located drive-thru clinics.
 Click here to view location and hours.

 Step 4 — Wait for your results and rest at home

 - Receiving test results.
 Our care team will provide information on how and when to expect your test results.
 You will receive a notification through your MyDMGHealth (MyChart) account when your results and additional instructions are available.

 - Stay at home until it is safe to end isolation.
 Follow your provider’s and the local health department’s guidance to reduce the spread.
 Find the CDC’s recommendations on ending home isolation and when you can be around others here.

 What Duly is Doing to Ensure Patient Safety:

 We are taking all necessary precautions to ensure the health and safety of our patients, providers and employees.
 We continue to update our clinical protocols based on the latest recommendations from the Centers for Disease Control & Prevention (CDC), Illinois Department of Public Health (IDPH) and other key health organizations.

 Our providers and employees are well-trained in infection control best practices, including the effective use of personal protective equipment such as masks, gloves and goggles.
 We continue to ensure that all areas within our clinic locations are cleaned regularly with cleaning products that have been approved by the EPA as effective against coronavirus (COVID-19).
 We have implemented a thorough screening process and clinical pathway that allows us to quickly isolate anyone experiencing potential coronavirus symptoms.

 We can’t wait to see you smile, but for now, you still need to wear a mask in our facilities.
 Per Illinois Department of Public Health guidelines, face masks are still required in healthcare settings, even if you have been fully vaccinated for COVID-19.